ArStah/nuxt-semantic-ui-vue-weird-error/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev
 ```
 Probably everything will be ok.
-Then go to `pages/index.js` and uncomment 248 line
+Then go to `pages/index.js` and uncomment 248 line if error didn't appear, please uncomment more lines, or even all of them